Living psychology: from the everyday to the extraordinary

-Block 2 moves on from the individual focus of Block 1 to consider how people relate to others as social beings.
-In this block you will learn about the importance of self-esteem and the effect that other people can have on it, how problems can arise and be resolved in intimate relationships, how social interactions can affect creativity, and how issues of nationality and migration can affect people’s identities, both as groups and individuals.
+Block 2 moves on from the individual focus of the first block to consider how people relate to others as social beings.
+In this block you'll learn about the importance of self-esteem and the effect that other people can have on it, how problems can arise and be resolved in intimate relationships, how social interactions can affect creativity, and how issues of nationality and migration can affect people’s identities, both as groups and individuals.

 Block 3 shifts the focus from the social world to people’s interactions with the physical world.
-In this block you will learn about how psychologists have defined the ‘self’, including the role of the physical body on the sense of self.
-You will also learn about the effect that the surrounding environment, both ‘natural’ and human-made, can have on people’s physical and mental health, and how psychology can help to address environmental issues such as climate change.
+In this block you'll learn about how psychologists have defined the ‘self’, including the role of the physical body on the sense of self.
+You'll also learn about the effect that the surrounding environment, both ‘natural’ and human-made, can have on people’s physical and mental health, and how psychology can help to address environmental issues such as climate change.

-Throughout the module, you will also learn about a wide variety of research methods that have been used by psychologists to explore these issues.
+Throughout the module, you'll learn about a wide variety of research methods that have been used by psychologists to explore these issues.
 The methods covered include surveys, interviews, experiments, clinical assessments, and case studies.

 You will learn